 Morocco Reportedly Files Petition to FIFA, CAF to Strip Senegal of AFCON Trophy

-- Morocco have reportedly petitioned FIFA and CAF to overturn the AFCON final result against Senegal
+- Morocco has reportedly petitioned FIFA and CAF to overturn the AFCON final result against Senegal

-- The Atlas Lions argue that Senegal’s walkout amounted to a withdrawal under competition rules
+- The Atlas Lions argued that their opponent's walkout amounted to a withdrawal under competition rules

-- CAF and FIFA have both condemned the chaotic scenes and launched reviews of the incident
+- CAF and FIFA have condemned the chaotic scenes and launched reviews of the incident during the final

-Morocco have reportedly escalated their protest over the chaotic Africa Cup of Nations (AFCON) final by filing a formal petition to both FIFA and the Confederation of African Football (CAF), demanding that Senegal be stripped of the title and the trophy awarded to the Atlas Lions.
+Morocco has reportedly escalated its protest over the chaotic Africa Cup of Nations (AFCON) final by filing a formal petition to both FIFA and the Confederation of African Football (CAF), demanding that Senegal be stripped of the title and the trophy awarded to the Atlas Lions.

-The dramatic final, played in Rabat, has continued to generate controversy days after Senegal’s 1-0 extra-time victory, with the dispute now shifting from the pitch to football’s highest governing bodies.
+The dramatic final, played in Rabat, has continued to generate controversy days after Senegal’s 1-0 victory in extra time, with the dispute now shifting from the pitch to football’s highest governing bodies.

 Source: Getty Images